brainhack-princeton/handbook/docs/contributing.rst

 .. code-block:: bash

+    # commit the change with an informative message
+    git commit -m "Added new content to how-to file"

-    # push modified files to your feature branch on your fork
+    # push modified files to your feature branch on your fork:

     # the *first* time you push to your new feature branch on your fork
     git push --set-upstream origin [new-feature]